 Conflict Resolution Diagrammer is a web app for resolving conflicts.
 Users can outline a problem and the reasons behind it, including the underlying assumptions, in the process revealing the erroneous assumptions without which the conflict disappears.

 Streak Calendar is a annual calendar for tracking daily practice.
 It’s useful for developing regular, skill-building habits, such as writing, drawing, exercising, playing the piano, or anything else.
 It’s small and simple, perfect for chaining 365 days of X’s.

 Small, Fast, & Simple is a series of 29 micro essays on how to program smaller, faster, and simpler.
 It ranges from old ideas like functions to new tools like D3 and Hugo.
 Each entry is less than 100 words, leaving further investigation to the reader.

 Having learned about sketchnoting at Midwest UX in 2013 and practiced through 2014, I presented Sketchnotes: Harnessing the Messy Mind at the first ever Atomic Con.
 In it, I argued for the superiority of visual notetaking and shared tips and tricks.
 The presentation features sketchnotes I took at AgileConf 2014.

-V is an experimental K-like programming language designed for web development.
+V is an experimental K-like programming language intended for data visualization.

-Flinch is a stack-based programming language designed for modeling and improving mental math algorithms.
+Flinch is a stack-based programming language useful for modeling and improving mental math algorithms.